AckerlyXu/heima/articles/hdinsight/hdinsight-mahout.md

 > [!WARNING]
 > The job in this section works by using Azure PowerShell.
 Many of the classes provided with Mahout do not currently work with Azure PowerShell.
 For a list of classes that do not work with Azure PowerShell, see the [Troubleshooting](#troubleshooting) section.
 > <p>
-> <p> For an example of using SSH to connect to HDInsight and run Mahout examples directly on the cluster, see [Generate movie recommendations using Mahout and HDInsight (SSH)](hdinsight-hadoop-mahout-linux-mac.md).
+> For an example of using SSH to connect to HDInsight and run Mahout examples directly on the cluster, see [Generate movie recommendations using Mahout and HDInsight (SSH)](hdinsight-hadoop-mahout-linux-mac.md).

 One of the functions that is provided by Mahout is a recommendation engine.
 This engine accepts data in the format of `userID`, `itemId`, and `prefValue` (the users preference for the item).
 Mahout uses the data to determine users with like-item preferences, which can be used to make recommendations.